vickmuir/Backup/faqs.md

 <hr>

-## How frequently can the data be backed up?
+## How frequently can backups run?
 {: faq}

 Within WebCC, backups can be made manually, or can be scheduled as a single instance, or to be recurring.
 Recurring backups can be made daily, weekly, monthly or on a custom schedule and can be updated or canceled at any time.